-Pike River families shocked by new evidence
+Police investigate new discovery which may hold clue to Pike River mine explosion

 "It's bloody outrageous and it shows exactly why we need to go back into Pike and why we need a proper investigation.
 I don't think any New Zealander wants to live in a country where 29 men die like this and then critical evidence disappears."

-She said the photo was believed to have been given to the Chief Inspector of Mines Tony Forster soon after the explosion, but was apparently overlooked in the volume of evidence collected for the royal commission inquiry.

-"I guess he didn't think it was as significant as it actually is," she said.
-"There are thousands of photos."
+He said the unit was lifted off the hill above the mine by helicopter on November 28, 2010, nine days after the first explosion on November 19 and four days after a second explosion on November 24.

+"It was brought down to the Pike River mine, and from that point on it seems to have disappeared," he said.

-Rockhouse said she rang one of the lawyers involved in the royal commission inquiry, Nigel Hampton QC, and he told her he didn't remember seeing the photo during the inquiry.
+Rockhouse said she called one of the lawyers involved in the royal commission inquiry, Nigel Hampton QC, and he told her he didn't remember seeing the photo during the inquiry.

-She said Forster, who is now based in Britain, gave a statement about the photo to police during a visit to New Zealand last week.

 Bernie Monk, whose son Michael died in the mine, said he was angry it had taken so long to come to light.